Cvnnor/raffle/README.md

 # MuruRaffleEntry
-Raffle entry for Murukami Raffle
+Raffle entry for --- Raffle

 The bot will attempt to enter all mails/tasks asynchronously depending on how many cores you have.
 Only limited due to the captcha solver being quite intensive with lots of threads.